 MEMBERSHIP AND MEETINGS

 Section 4.
 Regular Meetings.
-S.N.A.I.L shall meet in the first week of each month.
+S.N.A.I.L shall normally meet in the first week of each month.
 Meetings are open to the public.
 Attendees shall sign in at each meeting.
 Minutes shall be taken at each meeting and summarized in the following newsletter.

 Section 6.
 Voting Method.
 For regular agenda items, voting may be done through a show of hands or verbal assent.
 For election of officers, voting shall be by secret ballot.
-The votes shall be immediately counted by two Members, and the results recorded.
+The votes shall be immediately counted by two members, and the results recorded.

 Section 3.
 Vacancies.
 In the event that an office becomes vacant, the remaining Officers may designate a temporary substitute to serve the remainder of the term.
 At the next regular meeting, the Members shall vote to approve the designated substitute or select another.

 Section 4.
 Compensation.
 Officers shall not receive any salaries for their services.
 Neither Officers, nor members of their immediate families, may be employed by the Association or receive compensation for services provided to the Association.

 Section 5.
 Duties of Chairperson.
 The Chairperson shall coordinate activities of the Association, approve and sign all outgoing S.N.A.I.L. correspondence, and review all newsletters, flyers, web postings, and external e-mail documents for appropriateness.
 The Chairperson shall prepare a meeting agenda and lead meetings.
 The agenda items to be voted on will be published in the newsletter.
 The Chairperson shall be a second signatory on all SNAIL checks.